 Example: In 2021 Eindhoven will charge you 0.1093% of the value of your house, based on the situation on 1-1-2020.
 So, if your house has a value of €500k, you need to pay €546.50 on the OZB tax.

 In the last years, waste is seen more and more as a valuable resource.
 Although you recycle your plastic, cans and clothes, you still need to pay for discarding your stuff.
-In most municipalities, you pay for the amount of people that live in the house.
+In most municipalities, you pay for the number of people that live in the house.
 However, in some cities, you also pay for every container you put on the street.
 That makes the rate variable.

 This is a fixed amount.
 It doesn’t matter how many people live in the house, you still pay the same.

 Electricity and gas